-Annual required contribution \$ 8,821
+Annual required contribution \$ 8,505

-Interest on net OPEB Obligation 1,360
+Interest on net OPEB Obligation 1,513

-Adjustment to annual required contribution (1,815)
+Adjustment to annual required contribution (2,020)

-Annual OPEB cost (expense) 8,366
+Annual OPEB cost (expense) 7,998

-Contributions made (4,962)
+Contributions made (5,011)

-Increase in net OPEB obligation 3,404
+Increase in net OPEB obligation 2,987

-Net OPEB obligation - beginning of year 30,229
+Net OPEB obligation - beginning of year 33,633

-Net OPEB obligation - end of year \$ 33,633
+Net OPEB obligation - end of year \$ 36,620

-The City's annual OPEB cost, the percentage of annual OPEB cost contributed to the plan, and the net OPEB obligation for 2014 and the five preceding years are as follows (dollar amounts in thousands):
+The City's annual OPEB cost, the percentage of annual OPEB cost contributed to the plan and the net OPEB obligation for 2015 and the five preceding years are as follows (dollar amounts in thousands):

-Ending Cost Contribution Obligation
+Ending Cost Contribution Ob ligation

-9/30/2009 \$ 8,947 26.72% \$ 11,328

 9/30/2010 \$ 8,398 31.80% \$ 17,056

 9/30/2011 \$ 8,379 56.14% \$ 20,731

 9/30/2012 \$ 12,133 46.66% \$ 27,203

 9/30/2013 \$ 8,723 65.31% \$ 30,229

 9/30/2014 \$ 8,366 59.31% \$ 33,633

+9/30/2015 \$ 7,998 62.50% \$ 36,620

 Funded Status and Funding Progress.
-As of July 1, 2014, the most recent actuarial valuation date, the plan was zero percent funded.
-The actuarial accrued liability for benefits was \$103.5 million, and the actuarial value of assets was zero, resulting in an unfunded actuarial accrued liability (UAAL) of \$103.5 million.
-The covered payroll (annual payroll of active employees covered by the plan) was \$132.2 million, and the ratio of the UAAL to the covered payroll was 78.3 percent.
+As of July 1, 2015, the most recent actuarial valuation date, the plan was zero percent funded.
+The actuarial accrued liability for benefits was \$101.3 million, and the actuarial value of assets was zero, resulting in an unfunded actuarial accrued liability (UAAL) of \$101.3 million.
+The covered payroll annual payroll of active employees covered by the plan) was \$138.2 million, and the ratio of the UAAL to be covered was 73.3 percent.

 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.

 Actuarial Methods and Assumptions.
-Projections of benefits for financial reporting purposes are based on the substantive plan, (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
+Projections of benefits for financial reporting purposes are based on the substantive plan, (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long term perspective of the calculations.

-Valuation date 7/1/2014
+Valuation date 7/1/2015

+Investment rate of return 4.5% per annum, net of expenses

-Actuarial cost method Projected Unit Credit Amortization method Level dollar, open
+Actuarial cost method Projected Unit Credit

+Amortization method Level dollar, open

 Remaining amortization period 30 years

-Healthcare Cost trend rate - medical 7.25% initial (2014)
+Healthcare Cost trend rate - medical 7.25% initial (2015)

-4.5% ultimate (2026)
+4.5% ultimate (2030)

-Inflation rate 3.00%
+Inflation rate 4.00%